conde-nast-international/cnid-tech-tests/ios-task/README.md

 Please make sure you read [our expectations](../README.md#what-we-are-looking-for) first before starting the following tasks.
 Take your time to polish your project.
-Testing is very important for us, add tests where is possible and design the app in a way that should be easy to be tested.
+At Conde Nast we unit test our code and strive to allow code design to be guided by these.
+Please add unit tests where possible in your solution.
+Feel free to use XCTest or, if it's your preference, a 3rd party utility like Quick/Nimble

 ## iOS News App